 2019-2020 Guidelines (PDF)

 All papers must be sent to Debi Denney at:

 FHWA will reserve the right to publish the winning papers in an LTPP research document, which will be available for free to anyone who desires a copy.

-Use the LTPP Data to Evaluate a Question or Concern for Your Region or State
+Use the LTPP Data to Evaluate a Question or Concern for a Region or State.

 The winners of the 2017–2018 Graduate and Challenge categories present their LTPP data analysis during a webinar hosted by the FHWA.